dell/terraform-provider-powerflex/docs/guides/importing_existing_volumes_mapped_to_sdc.md

 limitations under the License.
 -->

-# Importing volumes mapped to SDC using sdc_volumes_mapping resource
+# Importing existing volume mappings of SDC using sdc_volumes_mapping resource

 This guide explains how to import volumes mapped to SDC using sdc_volumes_mapping_resource.
 Below steps are taken from [this article](https://developer.hashicorp.com/terraform/language/import/generating-configuration).